dulibrarytech/oclc-reclamation/README.md

 Objective: To create Python scripts to reconcile a library's local holdings in Ex Libris Alma with OCLC's WorldCat database.

-The current script (`alma-api-test.py`) takes an Excel file (`alma-test.xlsx`) and, for each row, adds the corresponding OCLC Number to the specified Alma record (indicated by the MMS ID).
+The current test script (`alma-api-test.py`) takes an Excel file (`alma-test.xlsx`) and, for each row, adds the corresponding OCLC Number to the specified Alma record (indicated by the MMS ID).

 You will need an Ex Libris Developer Network account and an API key (see [Alma API documentation](https://developers.exlibrisgroup.com/alma/apis/) for more